lgnbhl/BFS/README.md

 ### Usage Example

-The `bfs_get_metadata` function returns a data frame/tibble with information for all available dataset in a given language (in German by default):
+The `bfs_get_metadata` function returns a data frame/tibble containing the titles, publication dates, observation periods, website urls and download urls of available BFS datasets in a given language (in German by default):

 ``` r
 df_de <- bfs_get_metadata()
 ```

-You can retrieve the metadata in French (“fr”), Italian (“it”) or English (“en”).
+You can also retrieve the metadata in French (“fr”), Italian (“it”) or English (“en”).
 Note that Italian and English languages give access to less datasets.